 User Source is one of the key criteria for measuring ROI on marketing efforts.
 Source analysis is being used for traffic quality measurement and engagements and is essential for knowing the best traffic sources, mediums, or campaigns.

-- Compare any user activity/event based on the Source/Campaign/Medium
+- Compare user activity or event based on the Source or Campaign or Medium

-- Split Funnels or Cohorts by the Source/Campaign/Medium
+- Split Funnels or Cohorts using the Source or Campaign or Medium

-- Analyze Sessions/App Opens from a specific source
+- Analyze Sessions or App Opens from a specific source

 - Compare Campaign Types for MoEngage Campaigns